allebone/help.omni.af.mil/docs/PEX/StanEval.md

 4. _Setup_ - Configure how your squadron will execute Stan/Eval program.
 5. _Search and Pushpin_ - Search for people by name.
 When “pinned” opens SEM to the pinned page.

 Throughout SEM you have a choice of executing commands with either menu buttons or a right-click context menu.
-The fol owing instructions are written around “best practices.”
+The following instructions are written around “best practices.”

 * _Save_ - Most modules save data when clicking off a line but a few have Save buttons.
 * _Expand/Collapse All_ - Most SEM pages have a blue, expand-and-collapse-all-grids button at the center/top of the page grids.